 Suppose that questions serve as an entry disclosure.
-Disclosures made in early periods may have strong deterrence effects, while other entrants may bid more aggressively than the case where you stay silent.
-On the other hand, late disclosures may be detrimental because there may not be any deterrence effect, while other entrants still bid aggressively.
-Now, note that from one entrant's point of view, their profit depends on
+Disclosures made in early periods may have strong deterrent effects, while other entrants may bid more aggressively compared to the case where the firm had stayed silent.
+On the other hand, late disclosures may be detrimental because they may lack deterrent effects, while other entrants still bid aggressively.